-The mission of Edina Public Schools is to work in partnership with families and the community to educate all individuals in order to become lifelong learners.
-To be a lifelong learner is to be a reader.
+Edina Public Schools is a dynamic learning community delivering educational excellence and preparing all students to realize their full potential by encouraging creativity, fostering curiosity, and developing critical thinking skills.
 Edina Grows Readers supports this mission by encouraging daily reading by all, reading outside of school and promoting a culture of reading in the broader Edina community.

 Books Kids Love